 For most of human history, the concept of work involved physical tasks.
-A day might begin with milking the cows, then be followed by shoveling hay for livestock, and later plowing a field for new crops — each task methodically followed one after another.
-Because one person could only do one physical task at a time, multitasking wasn’t really possible.
+A day might have begun with milking the cows, followed by shoveling hay for livestock, and later plowing a field for new crops — each task methodically followed one after another.
+Because one person could do only one physical task at a time, multitasking wasn’t really possible.

 However, with the dawning of the Petroleum Age, the concept of work changed radically.
 Today, most of the physically strenuous work is now done by machines.

 The work that humans do in the 21st century involves designing machines, selling machines, selling things made by machines, managing people who make or design machines, managing people who sell stuff made by machines, managing people who run machines, and finally, actually running the machines.